Every quarter, I recap the past, present, and future of my personal journey and the voyage of Value of Simple.

 This “Pulse Check” is intended to be an honest, transparent, and (hopefully) inspiring assessment of where I've been and where I'm going.

-This is the Pulse Check for October to December 2013.
+Are you ready for the Pulse Check from October to December 2014?

 A lot of people are interested in the stats behind Value of Simple.
 I am too because it helps me understand what's working, what's failing, and what I need to emphasize in the future.